gataca-io/gataca.io/content/mdpages/privacy-policy.md

 * **Service**

-  Service means the www.gatacaid.com website and the Gataca mobile application operated by Gataca, Inc.
+  Service means the www.gataca.io website and the Gataca mobile application operated by Gataca.
 * **Personal Data**

   Personal Data means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).